Chart Color Schemes

 Panania is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Panania, as per the latest Census evaluation, 70.8% of dwellings were houses, with the remaining 29.2% consisting of semi-detached homes, apartments, and other types of dwellings.
-This is in contrast to Sydney metropolitan areas, where 55.9% of dwellings are houses and 44.1% are other dwellings.
-Home ownership in Panania stood at 32.3%, with mortgaged properties making up 37.9% and rented dwellings accounting for 29.9%.
-The median monthly mortgage repayment in the area was $2,600, surpassing Sydney's metro average of $2,427.
-The median weekly rent figure in Panania was recorded at $460, slightly higher than Sydney's metro average of $470.
-Nationally, Panania's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, while median weekly rents were substantially above the national figure of $375.
+Panania's dwelling structure, as per the latest Census, consisted of 70.8% houses and 29.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Panania was higher at 32.3%, with mortgaged dwellings at 37.9% and rented ones at 29.9%.
+The median monthly mortgage repayment in the area was $2,600, surpassing Sydney metro's average of $2,427.
+Panania's median weekly rent figure stood at $460, slightly higher than Sydney metro's $470.
+Nationally, Panania's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing